JoergHeseler/point-cloud-samples-for-preservation-testing/las/README.md

-All E57 files were validated using the [offical E57 validation tool](http://www.libe57.org/download.html).
+All LAS files were validated using the [LAStools](https://lastools.github.io/).